 In November +1995, Fr.
-Daniel Rentel, Dean of the newly created Columbus Deanery, unexpectedly received an inquiry into Orthodoxy from the Lima area.
+Daniel Rentel, Dean of Columbus Deanery, unexpectedly received an inquiry into Orthodoxy from the Lima area.
 In response, he encouraged contacts be pursued and Vesperal services be conducted.

 A plan was quickly set up to meet people in homes, visit area campuses, meet area pastors, contact journalists, and to search for a fitting place to meet and worship.
 It quickly became clear that there was strong interest in an Orthodox Mission.
 Finding a place to meet, however, proved more difficult.
 Just as we were about to give up on meeting before Christmas, an area Episcopal priest introduced himself by saying, “I’ve been praying for an Orthodox Church in Lima for five years now.”
 His church rented its chapel area for our use.
 We immediately began planning our first “Advent” Vesper service and sending out invitation flyers.

-On December 21st, +1995, thirty-four people gathered to worship the Triune God at an Advent Vesperal service, held at Christ Episcopal Church in Lima.
+On December 21st, +1995, thirty-four people gathered to worship at an Advent Vesperal service, held at Christ Episcopal Church in Lima.
 Most attendees were not Orthodox, but were interested seekers.
 There were also several Orthodox faithful, from Greek and O.C.A. backgrounds.

 The Diocese of the Midwest funds for mission efforts allowed us to produce an introductory pamphlet, “For Our Visitors,” and an easy-to-follow Vespers booklet, with all music included, as well as to worship with beautiful icon prints of Christ the Light and the Mother of God and Child.
-With Vesper words and music in hand, nearly all attendees –Orthodox and not-yet-Orthodox– sang out with joy.
+With Vesper words and music in hand, nearly all attendees — Orthodox and visitors — sang out with joy.
 The personal interest and positive spirit which overflowed that evening was an appropriate beginning for the Orthodox Church in Lima.

 A second, “Epiphany” Vespers was planned.
 Everyone who had expressed any interest was called.
 We also sent out Orthodox Icon Christmas cards and another invitation flyer.
 Unfortunately, the day before we were to serve Vespers, our facility became unavailable!
 We quickly arranged to meet in the Lima Civic Center.
 Maps were drawn up and people set in place to direct folks, who made it just fine.
 On January 4th, +1996, after one of the worst blizzards in area history, twenty-four people braved unbearable conditions to worship at that Epiphany Vesperal service.